Robust Probabilistic Temporal Logics: Robust PCTL

 \begin{example} Consider the formula~$\phi= \prob{\ge .9}{\Boxdot a} \rightarrow \prob{\ge .95}{\Boxdot g}$ expressing a robust assume-guarantee property.
-Assume $\phi$ evaluates to $1111$ and consider the following cases: \begin{itemize} \item If $\prob{\ge .9}{\Boxdot a}$ evaluates to $1111$, i.e., with probability $\ge .9$, $a$ holds at every position of a path.
-Then, by the semantics of the implication, with probability $\ge .95$, $g$ holds at every position of a path. \item If $\prob{\ge .9}{\Boxdot a}$ evaluates to $0111$, i.e., with probability $\ge .9$, $a$ holds at all but finitely many positions of a path (but not at \emph{every} position of a path with probability $\ge .9$).
-Then, by the semantics of the implication, with probability $\ge .95$, $g$ holds at least at all but finitely many positions of a path. \item Similar arguments hold for the truth values~$0011$ (with probability~$\ge .9$, $a$ holds infinitely often, which implies that, with probability~$\ge .95$, $g$ holds infinitely often) and $0001$ (with probability~$\ge .9$, $a$ holds at least once, which implies that, with probability~$\ge .95$, $g$ holds at least once). \end{itemize} Thus, the semantics of $\phi$ ensures that a violation of the assumption $\Boxdot a$ is met with (at most) a proportional violation of the guarantee~$\Boxdot g$.
+Assume $\phi$ evaluates to $1111$ and consider the following cases: \begin{itemize} \item Assume $\prob{\ge .9}{\Boxdot a}$ evaluates to $1111$, i.e., with probability $\ge .9$, $a$ holds at every position of a path.
+Then, by the semantics of the implication, with probability $\ge .95$, $g$ holds at every position. \item Assume $\prob{\ge .9}{\Boxdot a}$ evaluates to $0111$, i.e., with probability $\ge .9$, $a$ holds at all but finitely many positions of a path (but not at \emph{every} position of a path with probability $\ge .9$).
+Then, by the semantics of the implication, with probability $\ge .95$, $g$ holds at least at all but finitely many positions. \item Similar arguments hold for the truth values~$0011$ and $0001$: Assume with probability~$\ge .9$, $a$ holds infinitely often ($a$ holds at least once).
+Then, with probability~$\ge .95$, $g$ holds infinitely often) ($g$ holds at least once). \end{itemize} Thus, the semantics of $\phi$ ensures that a violation of the assumption $\Boxdot a$ is met with (at most) a proportional violation of the guarantee~$\Boxdot g$.

 But we can even derive useful information if $\phi$ does not evaluate to $1111$.
 Assume, $\phi$ evaluates to $t \prec 1111$.
 This can only be the case if the assumption~$\prob{\ge .9}{\Boxdot a}$ evaluates to some truth value strictly smaller than $t$ and the guarantee~$\prob{\ge .95}{\Boxdot g}$ evaluates to $t$.
 Hence, even if the implication does not hold, it still yields the degree of satisfaction of the guarantee. \end{example}